 Brian shook his head.
 “Never in person.
 They’ve seen them in movies, on TV, and on the web.
 That’s not in person, where they can walk right up to the two of you and touch you and stare at you up-close and personal.”

 “Eww!
 I don’t think I want two ten-year-olds…” Brian interrupted, “eleven year-olds,” so Todd continued, “eleven-year-olds walking up to me and touching me.
-You never know when the last time they washed their hands.”
+You never know how long ago it was when they washed their hands.”

 “I don’t care,” I said.
 “Bring ‘em on.”